Golden Rule # 1

 Golden Rule #4

-If you collect all of your records before you first apply and submit them along with your initial application all at once, you may be approved.
+If you collect all of your records before you first apply, plus a few doctor’s letters or function form, and put everything in a big pile, and submit them all along with your initial application, you may be approved.
 I don’t want to say this always works, but I do want to say, every single person I know who did this did get approved in six months or less.

 Golden Rule # 5